Questions? Call0808 196 1942orMessage us

 At the end of the third week you may have opted to have the endometrial scratch procedure which may help to prepare the lining of the womb to accept an embryo.
 This is a 20-minute appointment and you can go straight off to work afterwards.
 It is similar to a smear test—not pleasant, but bearable!

 You will then be starting on your first set of injections in the mornings.
 This is a really easy injection into your tummy which we will show you or your partner how to do at the pre-treatment appointment.
-You will take this little injection every morning for the next 2 weeks—week 4 and 5 of the 7 weeks.
-You will have a bleed like a period during this time.

-At the end of week 5, you will come into the clinic for a quick scan so that we can check the lining of the womb is thin and that your ovaries are nice and quiet.
-If this is the case you will start an injection every evening for weeks 6 and 7, continuing with the injection in the morning.
-You may experience some mild side effects—most people feel no different at all and people continue to work as normal.
+If your womb lining is thin, you will start an injection every evening for weeks 6 and 7, continuing with the injection in the morning.
+You may experience some mild side effects, but most people reportedly feel no different at all and people continue to work as normal.

-It is during weeks 6 and 7 that you will need to attend the clinic for scans to check how the follicles on your ovaries are developing.
-You may need to come in 3-4 times.
-They are quick 10-minute appointments and we try to work around your work schedule.
 We start scanning early in the morning and lots of people manage to have a scan and then go straight off to work.
-There are some side effects of the medication but often people do not experience these and women carry on their normal lives all through treatment.
+There are some side effects of the medication but often people do not experience these and women carry on their normal lives throughout treatment.

 At the end of week 7 your egg collection will take place.
 You will need to have the day off work for this.
 It is done under heavy sedation so you do not feel any pain at all.
 You will recover and go home within a couple of hours.
 Some people have the next day off work, others return to work.